 Attracting Wildlife to Your Garden

-The first step in attracting beneficial wildlife is to provide a hospitable environment that meets their basic needs: food, water & shelter.
-Planting a wide range of native plants in your garden means they will thrive in the local climate and attract native animals.
+Additionally, planting a wide range of native plants in your garden means that they will thrive in the local climate and attract native animals.
 Choosing a range of plant varieties will attract lots of different critters with different benefits for your garden.

 Caterpillars